-IVF is a challenging procedure, which drains the patients physically, emotionally and financially.
+IVF (In vitro fertilisation) is a challenging procedure, which drains the patients physically, emotionally and financially.
 And it has another far reaching impact, which is that it takes toll of the sex life of the couple, particularly the females who have to bear the major brunt of the treatment.
 While sex becomes uncomfortable during the treatment, there is also a constant phobia that something might go wrong, which continuously deprives the woman of the pleasure of natural sex.

 Whether or not sex is safe during IVF is a question that confuses the patients all the time because the doctors may sometimes recommend abstinence from the same, while nothing might be said explicitly against it.
 At the same time, patients need to be aware about the facts related to safety of sex during the treatment so that they can cope with the pressure and also save their relationship in the long run.